617-coop/617-coop.github.io/README.md

 Any decision required or permitted to be made at any meeting of the top circle may be made without a meeting if all members of the top circle consent thereto in writing, and the writing or writings are filed with the minutes of proceedings of the top circle.

+ARTICLE 3

-ARTICLE 3  EXECUTIVE OFFICERS OF THE TOP CIRCLE
+EXECUTIVE OFFICERS OF THE TOP CIRCLE

 3.1  Executive Officers; Election; Qualifications; Term of Office; Resignation; Removal; Vacancies.

 The top circle shall annually elect executive officers from amongst its members: a president, secretary, and treasurer and it may, if it so determines, choose a chairperson (or facilitator) of the top circle and a vice chairperson (or second facilitator) of the top circle from among its members.
 The top circle may also choose one or more vice presidents, one or more assistant vice presidents, one or more assistant secretaries, and one or more assistant treasurers.
 Each such officer shall hold office until the first meeting of the top circle after the annual meeting of investing partners next succeeding his or her election, and until his or her successor is elected and qualified or until his or her earlier resignation or removal.

-Any officer may resign his or her executive office at any time upon written notice to the secretary of the LLC.
+Any officer may resign his or her executive office at any time upon written notice to the secretary of the organization.
 The secretary may resign at any time upon written notice to the president.
 The top circle may remove any officer from his or her executive office at any time without necessarily removing him or her from the top circle.
-Such removal shall be without prejudice to the contractual rights of such officer, if any, with the LLC.
+Such removal shall be without prejudice to the contractual rights of such officer, if any, with the organization.

 Any number of executive offices may be held by the same person unless prohibited by governing law.
-The top circle at any regular or special meeting may fill any executive officer vacancy occurring in any office of the LLC by death, resignation, removal, or otherwise for the unexpired portion of the term.
+The top circle at any regular or special meeting may fill any executive officer vacancy occurring in any office of the organization by death, resignation, removal, or otherwise for the unexpired portion of the term.

 3.2  Power to Require Security

-The top circle may require any of its members, and any officer, agent, working member, or employee of the LLC to give security for the faithful performance of his or her duties.
+The top circle may require any of its members, and any officer, agent, working member, or employee of the organization to give security for the faithful performance of his or her duties.

 ARTICLE 4  CIRCLE MANAGEMENT
 4.1  General Provisions

-Management of all circles of the LLC with the exception that management of the top circle shall be in accordance with the following procedures only to the extent that such procedures are not inconsistent with Article 2 or Article 3 hereof, or any other provisions of this operating agreement, the articles of organization, or the laws of [name of jurisdiction].
+Management of all circles of the LLC with the exception that management of the top circle shall be in accordance with the following procedures only to the extent that such procedures are not inconsistent with Article 2 or Article 3 hereof, or any other provisions of this operating agreement, the articles of organization, or the laws of Massachusetts.

 4.1.1  Circle Regulations

-Each circle shall be a separate organ of the LLC and shall be empowered to draft its own regulations with respect to the tasks, authority, and responsibilities of the circle, which regulations shall not be in conflict with this operating agreement or any regulations that the top circle may adopt.
+Each circle shall be a separate organ of the organization and shall be empowered to draft its own regulations with respect to the tasks, authority, and responsibilities of the circle, which regulations shall not be in conflict with this operating agreement or any regulations that the top circle may adopt.

 4.1.2  Assisting Circles